of "The Concert Music Station" on May 21, 1968 (8:04

 March 11, 1958.
 The Bay Area Radio Museum presents an historical

 here including a sign-on audio sample circa 1959.

 On June 1, 1962 KSFR became the first San

 music in stereo.

 has made available a copy of the

-Operator Guide (32 pages - 24MB PDF) for public viewing.
+Announcer Guide (32 pages - 24MB PDF) for public viewing.

-This highly nuanced guide for the announcers reflects a compulsive
+The guide reflects a compulsive

 perfectionism and fanatic attention to detail.
 Note that